swisnl/laravel-fulltext/README.md

-# Larevel fulltext index and search
+# Laravel fulltext index and search

 This package created a MySQL fulltext index for models and enables you to search through those.